ChunMinChang/blog/_posts/2020-04-13-summary-of-cubeb-oxidation-on-mac-os.md

 The left 20.8% code are mostly logs printed when turning on a preference so most of the product-level code are covered.

-For now, only *5* bugs are intorduced by the new *Rust* backend itself.
+For now, the number of bugs intorduced by the new *Rust* backend itself.
 Most of the problem in the audio library occur in the original C backend as well.
 By enlarging the test coverage, many bugs are found before the code is shipped to the wild.